 The current rainfall and windy conditions we’re experiencing is a sign of the impacts of climate change according to the Niue Met Office.

-month is traditionally our winter or dry season but we are seeing more rain and
+This month is traditionally our winter or dry season but we are seeing more rain and gusty winds.

 A strong wind warning remains in force both for the land areas and Niue waters.
 Damaging heavy swell warning is now in force for Niue coastal areas and Niue waters.

-depressions outside of the cyclone season are now a frequent occurrence in the
+Tropical depressions outside of the cyclone season are now a frequent occurrence in the region.

 For instance, in September 2018 with Tropical cyclone Liua in September in the Solomon Islands and Tropical Cyclone Ann in May this year in Solomon Island and Australia and now we’re seeing another tropical depression still active near Rotuma but is not intensifying.